Ramesses II

 Look on my Works, ye Mighty, and despair!

-It is not shocking that Ramesses represents much of the composite Pharaoh of the Exodus book of the Jews.
-The intent of this subversive work is to show that the lowliest patriarch of theirs is ‘greater than’ the Egyptian Pharaoh.
+It is not shocking that Ramesses represents much of the composite Pharaoh of the Book of Exodus in Jewish tradition.
+The intent of this subversive work is to show that the lowliest patriarch of theirs is “greater than” the Egyptian Pharaoh.
 Other references in the Bible lament that Jews were put to work in Pi-Ramesses long after the death of the Pharaoh.

 BIBLIOGRAPHY